 In the East Syrian Rite, while the hymn of crowing is recited the priest places the crown over the groom and bride without reciting any formula or particular prayer.
 While in the Byzantine Rite of Crowning, the priest will first place a crown on the groom's head and says: "The servant of God, <groom's name>, is crowned unto the handmaiden of God, <bride's name>, in the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.
-And then the priest will place a crown on the bride's head, and recites: "The handmaiden of God, <bride's name>, is crowned unto the servant of God, <groom's name>, in the name of the Father, and of the Son, and of the Holy Spirit.
+And then the priest will place a crown on the bride's head, and recites: "The handmaiden of God, <bride's name>, is crowned unto the servant of God, <groom's name>, is crowned unto the servant of God, <groom's name>, is crowned unto the servant of God, <groom's name>, is crowned unto the servant of God, <groom's name>, in the name of the Son, and of the Holy Spirit.
 Amen."

 The following hymn is recited while placing the crown over the groom and bride: "Confess, O Church the queen, the Son of the King who espouses you and brings you to His bed chamber and gives you a dowry, the Blood which He shed for you from His side, and clothes you with a robe of brilliant light which is unceasing (Isaiha 61: 10), and places on your head a beautiful and glorious crown of praise..."
 In Syriac tradition, the Church is the bride of Christ betrothed at the River Jordan but betrothed to the Lord on the Cross and gave her dowry, where the blood and water flowed from the pierced side of Christ (Jn 19: 34) representing the sacraments of the Eucharist and Baptism respectively, and thereby inaugurating the era of the church.
-65